-The Yukon is not a participating jurisdiction of theNational Mobility Agreement (NMA).
+The Law Society of Yukon (Society) is not a participating jurisdiction of theNational Mobility Agreement (NMA).

 Through this agreement, the territorial law societies now participate in national mobility as reciprocating governing bodies with respect to the permanent mobility provisions of the NMA.

 A Certificate of Permission to Act allows the lawyer to appear or act on a single matter over a period of time which can be renewed.